 Everyone has a role to play in safety.
-Below are examples of things that you can do to support safety on York's campuses.
+Below are examples of things that you can do to support safety on York University campuses.

-York University is located in one of the safest cities in Canada.
-And York's campuses are very safe, in fact, they are safer than many other parts of the city.
-Nevertheless safety incidents can happen and it is important to take all the same safety precautions you would anywhere.
+York University is located in one of the safest cities in Canada and York University's campuses are very safe.
+In fact, they are safer than many other parts of the city.
+Nevertheless, safety incidents can happen anywhere and it is important to take all the same safety precautions:

 - Always be alert to your surroundings and the people around you.

-- If you feel uncomfortable with a situation or person, leave.
+- If you feel uncomfortable with a situation or person, then leave.

-- Trust your intuition - if something feels wrong it probably is.
+- Trust your intuition - if something feels wrong , then it probably is.

 - Keep your purse or wallet with you or locked in a secure drawer or cabinet.